Harsger/ROOTpostprocessing/README.txt

  /path/to/file.root

  optional arguments :
- rootObjectName
+ <rootObjectName>/WRITE (WRITE)

  output :
  text-files containing data from histograms and graphs

- iterates over objects in root-file and writes data to text-file graphs are stored column-wise ( third and fourth column represent errors ) for histograms also bin-edges are stored ( in 'X' and 'Y' row )
+ iterates over objects in root-file and either lists all objects (and fillings) in stdout or writes data to text-file (via option 'WRITE') graphs are stored column-wise ( third and fourth column represent errors ) for histograms also bin-edges are stored ( in 'X' and 'Y' row ) with specified <rootObjectName> only the specified obejct will be written or shown

 ///////////////////////////////////////////////////////////////////////////////